For many people with type 2 diabetes, Mounjaro is an excellent option to help manage blood sugar levels and improve A1C.

 If you wish to stop taking Mounjaro, your doctor will likely taper your dose to lessen the side effects as the medication leaves your system.

-Talk with your doctor if you are experiencing severe adverse side effects, Mounjaro doesn’t fit into your lifestyle, or your health insurance doesn’t cover the medication.
+Talk with your doctor if you are experiencing severe negative side effects, Mounjaro doesn’t fit into your lifestyle, or your health insurance doesn’t cover the medication.

 What is the strongest Mounjaro?